How do I know if the government gave me a child trust fund?

 These statements will have all the information you’ll need about the child trust fund, so you won’t have to go through the process of looking for it!

-1. Head to the HMRC’s “Find a Child Trust Fund” page.
+Head to the HMRC’s “Find a Child Trust Fund” page and fill out the form.

-• Your Government Gateway user ID and password (if you don’t already have one, you can just create one when you try to sign in) so you can log in and use HMRC services.
+• Your Government Gateway user ID and password.
+If you don’t already have one, you can create one when you try to sign in.

 You can also send the form back in the post if you prefer.
 HMRC will explain this option and what you need to send.

-If the child trust fund is with us, it’s in your name and you’re over 16, you can then simply register for a OneFamily online account.
+If the child trust fund is with OneFamily, is in your name and you’re over 16, you can then simply register for a OneFamily online account.
 You do need to know your National Insurance Number to do this!

-3. If you’re the parent of the child trust fund holder, you’ll need to give the company a call and explain that you believe your child’s child trust fund is with them.
+If you’re the parent of the child trust fund holder, you’ll need to give the company a call.

 If the child trust fund is in your name but you’re not yet 16, your parent will need to call on your behalf.